Introduction to Groups

 The minus sign really just means add the additive inverse.
 But it is crazy saying that over and over again, so we just say "minus".

-So there is really only addition and multiplication!
+So basic arithmetic really just comes down to addition and multiplication!

 Examples!